 - CPSY 5518: Prevention and Intervention in Early Childhood: Principles

 - CPSY 5521: Prevention and Intervention in Early Childhood: Practice

 - CPSY 5996: Field Experience with Reflective Practice

-This track helps individuals to advance their career as a mental health provider or practitioner in a variety of fields that serve young children and their families, such as social work, psychology, family and marriage counseling, nursing and related disciplines, and early care and education.
+This track helps individuals to advance their career as a mental health provider or practitioner in a variety of fields that serve young children and their families, such as social work, psychology, school psychology, family and marriage counseling, nursing and related disciplines, and early care and education.
 This track also prepares individuals for a career in policymaking or advocacy in children’s mental health.